-Americas 90 days
+Americas Up to 90 days (visa-free)

 Free Onward Ticket for Chile 2026